 Yemen has been in the midst of civil war for over two years.
 More than 3.3 million people have already fled the armed conflict.
 18.8 million people - almost 70 percent of the population – are still holding out in war zones.
 For them the situation is becoming increasingly disastrous.

-110,000 euros of emergency aid will be made available for the worst-affected areas.
+450,000 euros of emergency aid have been made available for the worst-affected areas.
 This money will subsidise an existing food security project.
 A portion of the population will also receive cash so that they can quickly and easily buy the food and goods they need the most urgently.
-At a later date, a further 240,000 euros will be issued to 740 households in the form of cash or Cash Cards.
+Around 11,500 people in total receive support.

 ACTED has already had good experiences with Cash Transfer programmes in Yemen.
-A project with 3,000 households has just been completed.
 Cash payments, as awarded here in Yemen, are frequently more effective and sustainable than providing people with material resources: They can be made available rapidly and flexibly and the beneficiaries can cover their basic needs themselves.
 In this way, flexibility and freedom of choice are ensured even in emergency situations.
 In contrast, standardised aid packages do not always cover the needs of all affected people.

 How Welthungerhilfe is helping